grnet/kamaki/docs/index.rst

 .. image:: /images/kamaki-logo.png

-./kamaki is a simple, yet intuitive, command-line tool for managing clouds.
-Run it without arguments to see a list of available commands.
+./kamaki is a simple, yet intuitive, multipurpose, interactive command-line tool and client API for managing clouds.

-It is an initial implementation of the OpenStack Compute API, v1.1, with custom extensions specific to the Synnefo IaaS cloud management software.
+As a develpment API is an initial implementation of the OpenStack Compute API, v1.1, with custom extensions specific to the `Synnefo IaaS <http://synnefo.org/>`_ cloud management software.

-./kamaki is open source and released under a 2-clause BSD Licence.
+./kamaki is open source and released under a 2-clause BSD License.

 Contents:
 *********

 .. toctree::
-   :maxdepth: 3
+   :maxdepth: 2
+   :numbered:
+   :glob:

    overview
    installation
    setup
    usage
-   clients
-   cli
+   commands
+   devguide

 Indices and tables